7 Strategies for Kingdom-of-God Building, Advancement & Expansion

 Matthew 13:44 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.

-• In Jesus’ time of fasting in the wilderness, the devil offered Jesus all the kingdoms of the world, if Jesus would simply bow to Satan and worship him (Matthew 4:8-10).
+- • In Jesus’ time of fasting in the wilderness, the devil offered Jesus all the kingdoms of the world, if Jesus would simply bow to Satan and worship him (Matthew 4:8-10).
 But Jesus’ focus was properly on the kingdom of God, not of the world.
-So He resisted the devil’s temptations and rebuked Him with a verse of the Scriptures.
+So He resisted the devil’s temptations and rebuked Him with the Scriptures.
 Jesus practiced what He preached — seek first the kingdom of God.
 That was His high priority.

 4. Press in to the kingdom of God.
 Don’t be passive.